 Contributions to the Swiss pension insurance schemes

-Contributions into the OASI/DI insurance are split equally between you and your employer and deducted from your gross salary.
-In 2015, the total contribution was around 10 percent of gross salary.
+The contributions into the OASI/DI insurance split equally between you and your employer.
+Contributions come from your gross salary.
+In 2015, the total contribution was around 10% of gross salary.

-If you’re self-employed, a part-time worker or unemployed and over 20, you must make your own contributions.
+If you’re self-employed, a part-time worker or unemployed and over 20, you must make your own contributions, however.